chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

     diff-editor = ["ksdiff", "--wait", "$left", "--no-snapshot", "$right", "--no-snapshot"] merge-editor = ["ksdiff", "--merge", "--output", "$output", "--base", "$base", "--", "$left", "--snapshot", "$right", "--snapshot"]
     ```

+    I will note, however, that I have still not been 100% successful using Kaleidoscope this way.
+In particular, `jj split` does not give me the desired results; it often ends up reporting “Nothing changed” when I close Kaleidoscope.

 2. When opening a *file* diff, you must <kbd>Option ⎇</kbd>-double-click, *not* do a normal double-click, so that it will preserve the `--no-snapshot` behavior.
 That `--no-snapshot` argument to `ksdiff` is what makes the resulting diff editable, which is what Jujutsu needs for its just-edit-a-diff workflow.
 I have been in touch with the Kaleidoscope folks about this, which is how I even know about this workaround; they are evaluating whether it is possible to make the normal double-click flow preserve the `--no-snapshot` in this case so you do not *have* to do the workaround.